Strawberry Moscow Mules

-I prefer Tito’s vodka, so I always use that instead of Smirnoff (and for Halloween jello shots, too).
+I prefer Tito’s vodka, so I always use that instead of Smirnoff (and for candy corn shots, too).
 And, as I’ve mentioned, I’m not at all opposed to adding some seasonal elements, like I’ve done for this strawberry mule!

 You’ll need preserves and fresh strawberries for this strawberry Moscow mule recipe!